 Hand Warmer Packs

 I went muzzleloader hunting in December this year and packed your typical winter gloves.
 Of course, a spare “dry” pair is always in the pack, only in the form of shooting gloves.
-As it turns out, the winter gloves aren’t so warm anymore.
+As it turns out, the winter gloves aren’t so warm anymore in cold weather.
 Perhaps the insulation is wearing or flattened out over time.
 I wouldn’t know other than my fingers were freezing!!!
 Confidently whipping out the hand warmers, it didn’t take long to realize they weren’t doing squat.

 The problem is that our palms don’t get cold – it’s our fingers!
 Some may argue that warming the palms sends warmer blood to the fingers, but that’s not the case.
 On that hunting trip of mine, the hand warmers did nothing with the winter gloves.